yayaq1/quartz/content/tales/my-journey-into-tech.md

 ## The Magic of Making

 What drives me isn't just the technology—it's the human connection.
-Whether it's making landing pages for teachers who shaped my life, or building FastTrack with friends that put our names on the map in Pakistan, it's always been about creating something that matters to people.
+Whether it's making landing pages for teachers who shaped my life, or building Fastrack with friends that put our names on the map in Pakistan, it's always been about creating something that matters to people.

 Recently, I built a chat analysis app where friends could upload their conversations and see their top emojis and words.
 Watching my friends' reactions, seeing them share laughs and discover patterns in their own communication—those moments remind me why I fell in love with this field in the first place.